craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood-Hobgoblin Clan Pact.md

 "...in your heart of hearts you know that your enemies could just as soon be your brothers ... afford them the mercy you would show your brother; attack not when warriors are pregnant, sick, young, or elderly."

 This is often taken literally; don't attack when these conditions are offered.
-Most Clans will do a pre-war ritual in line of sight of their enemies with this clause mind, and those that share this culture further this by sending their eldest, youngest, or otherwise weakest warrior to inspect their opponents.
+Most Clans will do a pre-war ritual in line of sight of their enemies with this clause mind, and those that share this culture further this ritual by sending their eldest, youngest, or otherwise weakest warrior to inspect their opponents.

 Many times have parties been interrupted by a pregnant warrior entering, declaring Pact War, and leaving unharmed with many delicacies in hand.
-This is typically used as a tactic to avoid the negative notoriety that comes with instigating *for conquer* wars, and would rather their enemies seem the aggressor to other Clans.

-This is a cultural violation of the intention of Honorable Combat, and even though that is not exactly the word, the Clans despise false tactics during Pact War.
+This is typically used as a tactic to avoid the negative notoriety that comes with instigating *for conquer* wars, and would rather their enemies seem the aggressor to other Clans, though this has come to be a cultural violation of the *intention* of Honorable Combat, and the Clans should despise any and all use of false tactics during Pact War.